 The center pixel is the actual pixel in the input image being processed by the operation.
 If the neighborhood has an odd number of rows and columns, the center pixel is actually in the center of the neighborhood.
 If one of the dimensions has even length, the center pixel is just to the left of center or just above center.
 For example, in a 2-by-2 neighborhood, the center pixel is the upper left one.

-For any m-by-n neighborhood, the center pixel is
+the center pixel is

 In the 2-by-3 block shown in the preceding figure, the center pixel is (1,2), or the pixel in the second column of the top row of the neighborhood.